notaryproject/notation/specs/notation-cli.md

   notation [command]

 Available Commands:
-  blob        Sign, verify and inspect signatures associated with blobs certificate Manage certificates in trust store inspect     Inspect all signatures associated with a signed OCI artifact key         Manage keys used for signing
+  certificate Manage certificates in trust store inspect     Inspect all signatures associated with a signed OCI artifact key         Manage keys used for signing